Using Object Storage

 |---|---|

-| rclone lsd | List all directories/buckets at a path. |
+| rclone lsd | List all directories or buckets in a remote. |

-| rclone ls | List objects with size and path. |
+| rclone ls | List objects along with size and path. |

 | rclone copy | Copy files from source to destination. |